 - Roze Filmdagen

-Another great film festival is TranScreen, which is focused on transgender and gender-diverse stories.
+Another excellent film festival is TranScreen, focusing on transgender and gender-diverse stories.

 During Pride and ADE (Amsterdam Dance event), there are parties in lesbian Amsterdam.
 And in 2022, the first Femmazing festival took place.